Service Dogs & Public Access

 You might also want to point out that misrepresenting a dog as a service dog is a criminal violation.

-Travels with a “true” service dog as told from a dog’s perspective
+Travel with “true” service dog as told from a dog’s perspective

 by service dog Courage (partnered with Renee)